0xAX/linux-insides/mm/linux-mm-2.md

 };
 ```

-and contains start and end addresses of the resource, name and etc...
-Every `resource` structure contains pointers to the `parent`, `slibling` and `child` resources.
+and contains start and end addresses of the resource, name, etc. Every `resource` structure contains pointers to the `parent`, `slibling` and `child` resources.
 As it has parent and childs, it means that every subset of resuorces has root `resource` structure.
 For example, for `I/O` ports it is `ioport_resource` structure:

 ```C
 struct resource ioport_resource = {